Rules and Eligibility

 On Track to Complete A-G Requirements

 Students must meet all eligibility criteria to apply.
-Complete the application (Google Form), attach an official high school transcript, and submit on or before midnight on January 23, 2017.
+Complete the application (Application Checklist), attach an official high school transcript, and submit on or before 11:59pm PST on February 1, 2018.
 Students must include the name and contact information of a school counselor who can verify eligibility requirements.RULES

 How much does this program cost?